-Although by no means scientific, as a test of your agility, try rating your team from 1 to 5 on the following 10 agility factors, with 5 being the most agile (note: everyone gets a 1 for each criterion just for showing up to take the test).
+Although by no means scientific, use our agile assessment as a test of your agility, try rating your team from 1 to 5 on the following 10 agility factors, with 5 being the most agile (note: everyone gets a 1 for each criterion just for showing up to take the test).
 Virtually no organization will line up straight down the right of the diagram, but the best ones will continue to push themselves further and further as opportunities arise.

 |50 points||Agile maven|

 |10-19 points||Thanks for taking the test|